Edward E. Moore

 Edward E. Moore (March 12, 1866 – October 23, 1940) was a teacher, newspaper editor and publisher, author and lawyer who served in the Indiana Senate from 1905 to 1913.
-He was also a Los Angeles, California, City Council member from 1925 to 1927.
+He was also a Los Angeles City Council member from 1925 to 1927.

-Biography
+Early life

-Moore was born March 12, 1866.
-He married Retta Harold in 1896; his second wife was named Rosalind.
-Moore was the father of two children.
-He attended Valparaiso University, in Valparaiso, Indiana, and graduated from National Normal University in Lebanon, Ohio.
+Moore was born March 12, 1866, in Virginia.
+He attended Valparaiso University and graduated from National Normal University.
 He attended National University Law School in Washington, D.C., after 1900.

-He was a member of several clubs, including the Knights of Pythias, the Improved Order of Red Men, Odd Fellows, and the Indiana Editorial Association.
-Moore died on October 23, 1940, in Los Angeles.

 Career

-Early

 After college Moore spent five years teaching in Ohio.
 In 1891 he moved to West College Corner in Union County, Indiana.
 Before entering political life, Moore was a newspaper editor and publisher at the College Corner (OH) Chronicle in 1898 and 1899.
 He also worked for the Connersville Courier in Fayette County, Indiana.

 From 1900 to 1902 he worked as a U.S. Census Bureau clerk in Washington, D.C.
 Moore was admitted to the bar in 1903.
 After law school Moore returned to Indiana, where he authored Moore’s Cyclopedia (Connersville, Indiana, 1905), A Century of Indiana (New York, 1910), and other publications.
 In 1912 he worked as a salesman for a calendar company.

 In 1913 Moore moved to Los Angeles, and by 1925 he was referred to as a "successful lawyer, editor and writer."

-Public life

-Indiana

 Moore entered politics in 1898 when he ran for a seat in the Indiana House of Representatives as a Republican, but lost the race.
 After returning to Indiana from law school in Washington, D.C., Moore was elected to the Indiana Senate in 1905, where he represented Fayette, Henry, and Union Counties for two years.
 From 1907 to 1913 he continued to serve in the Indiana Senate, this time for Fayette, Hancock, and Rush Counties.
 Moore was also a member of the Indiana State Educational Commission.